About District Chapter 114 Raleigh-Durham NC

 How to Join page for more information.

 You are welcome to attend one of our bi-monthly meetings and discover what we are all about.
 We normally meet at the Cary Arts Center, 101 Dry Avenue, Cary NC.
 However due to the ongoing pandemic, chapter meetings will be held on Zoom until further notice.
 If you are interested in joining a meeting, send us a message through our Contact Us page.
-Meeting dates for 2020 and 2021 are as follows:
+Meeting dates for 2021 are as follows:

 January 9, 2021